aszmuda/sno-rhoai/README.md

 ### Notes:
 1. If RHOAI reports errors related to Service Mesh Control Plane readiness, delete the ServiceMeshControlPlane resource and wait a few minutes until RHOAI recreates it.
+2. In order to remove `self-provisioning` of projects for users who are not cluster-admins, execute the following command as `cluster-admin`:
+    ```bash
+    oc patch clusterrolebinding.rbac self-provisioners -p '{"subjects": null}'
+    ```